 - Intensive Care Unit - Focused Infectious Diseases

 Teaching Certificate Program through the University of Missouri-Kansas City is also offered.

-In addition to CoxHealth benefits, pharmacy residents are provided professional paid leave of absence and compensation to attend required conferences, such as the American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting and Midwest Pharmacy Residents Conference.
-Residents will have the following holidays off (Memorial Day, Fourth of July, Labor Day, Thanksgiving, Christmas Day and New Year’s Day), but are eligible for compensation above the stipend if holidays are worked.
+In addition to CoxHealth benefits, pharmacy residents are provided professional paid leave of absence and compensation to attend required conferences.
+Residents may be required to work holidays as part of their staffing component (not to exceed one major and one minor holiday), but are eligible for compensation above the stipend if additional holidays outside of staffing requirement are worked.

 It's important to note that payment of college tuition loans may be deferrable during a residency.
 You should discuss loan deferment with your banking or lending institution.

 Two 10-hour shifts every fourth weekend plus two additional 10-hour shifts monthly.